DENT5312 Developmental and Behavioural Sciences 2

 - This unit provides knowledge and clinical skills, including relevant concepts in the disciplines of Orthodontics and Paediatric Dentistry.
 Students gain understanding on a range of topics to facilitate comprehensive treatment planning for children.
 Topics include growth and development, biomechanics of tooth movement, orthodontic appliance therapy and endodontic and restorative treatment in primary teeth.

-- Students are able to (1) discuss the biomechanics of orthodontics force and describe different types of removable orthodontic appliances; (2) diagnose normal from abnormal growth and development and common oral health problems from birth to adolescence; (3) diagnose normal from abnormal growth and development and common oral health problems from birth to adolescence; (4) diagnose malocclusion and perform cephalometric and space analyses; (5) diagnose and manage pulp and periapical pathosis in primary teeth; and (6) formulate and deliver a comprehensive treatment plan for the individual child.
+- Students are able to (1) discuss the biomechanics of orthodontics force and describe different types of removable orthodontic appliances; (2) diagnose normal from abnormal growth and development and common oral health problems from birth to adolescence; (3) diagnose normal from abnormal growth and development and common oral health problems from birth to adolescence; (4) diagnose malocclusion and perform cephalometric and space analyses; (5) diagnose and manage pulp and periapical pathosis in primary teeth; (6) formulate and deliver a comprehensive treatment plan for the individual child; (7) display professional behaviour in the educational and clinical settings,; (8) discuss challenges to professionalism and reflect on professional behaviours in the clinical setting; (9) display critical and insightful self-reflection of their own personal values, wellbeing, personal difficulties and professional performance; and (10) respond to professionalism challenges and insightful self reflection by implementing effective management strategies.

-- Indicative assessments in this unit are as follows: (1) written assessment SLO 1, 2, 3, 4; (2) written assessment (Failed Component) SLO 3, 4; and (3) clinical paediatric assessment (Failed Component) SLO 5, 6.
+- Indicative assessments in this unit are as follows: (1) written assessment SLO 1, 2, 3, 4; (2) written assessment (Failed Component) SLO 3, 4; (3) clinical paediatric assessment (Failed Component) SLO 5, 6; and (4) professional behaviour assessment.
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the written assessment (Failed Component) SLO 3, 4 and clinical paediatric assessment (Failed Component) SLO 5, 6 components.